 Brain injury education for families can be facilitated at any stage of the rehabilitation journey for their loved one, including whilst the survivor of brain injury is still undergoing structured rehabilitation in a residential or community setting, or post-rehabilitation input.
 Brain injury education groups often focus on specific areas of functioning or neuropsychological change following acquired brain injury, for example, in areas such as memory, executive functioning, mood disorder, or emotional and behavioural regulation.

-There has also recently been development in supporting the process of psychological adjustment to the injury as it is just as important for the family members as it is for the individual.
+There has also recently been development in supporting the process of adjustment to the injury as it is just as important for the family members as it is for the individual.
 For example, Dr Pamela Klonoff (2014) has completed research with family members after acquired brain injury in order to map out these different stages of adjustment, which, in the experience of the co-author (Dr Todd), can be useful in supporting and structuring brain injury education workshops for families.
 These practical and emotional processes for family members after brain injury are summarised below:

 Working with family members in education workshops aim to support recognising each stage and develop the following: practical and emotional coping approaches, increasing awareness of factors reflecting warnings for family members own resources and coping, and indications if and when to access further support and help.